 - Each participating student will have access to 90 minutes weekly of age-appropriate STEM instruction and activities over the course of the entire school year.

-- Twenty-eight students will attend the third annual S-Team Rangers Summer Science Institute.
+- Twenty-eight students will attend the fourth annual S-Team Rangers Summer Science Institute.

 "Thank you PS Science for helping to bring science to life at William Green Elementary with hands-on materials, engaging lessons, fun investigations, and memorable experiences.
 Students in grades 1-5 receive an exemplary science program and teachers gain valuable coaching experience.
 This program transforms our students to become inquisitive and creative 21st century learners. ""PS Science is a hands-on approach to learning this year in room 24.
 It is teaching through collaboration and giving the future scientists of Room 24 a way to learn that engages all my students. ""I personally never taught Science before the PS Science program came to our school.
 It has been a great experience for myself and the students.
 The students get so excited on Science day!
 When I was in school our science lessons were taught from a book.
 We read the lesson each week and then answered the questions and I will admit that I hated Science.
 I know that my students all enjoy learning Science. "